-WHEREAS, the Fair Political Practices Commission (FPPC) has adopted a regulation, Title 2, Division 6, California Code of Regulations §18730, which contains the terms of a model conflict of interest code which meets the requirements of the Political Reform Act; and
+WHEREAS, the Fair Political Practices Commission (FPPC) has adopted a regulation, Title 2, Division 6, California Code of Regulations §§18730 and 18750, which contains the terms of a model conflict of interest code which meets the requirements of the Political Reform Act; and

-WHEREAS, Title 2 California Code of Regulations §18730 has been incorporated by reference in the City's Conflict of Interest Code; and
+WHEREAS, Title 2 California Code of Regulations §§18730 and 18750 have been incorporated by reference in the City's Conflict of Interest Code; and

-WHEREAS, the City's Conflict of Interest Code also includes, Exhibit A - 2023 Conflict of Interest Code detailing the designated positions and disclosure categories; and
+WHEREAS, the City's Conflict of Interest Code also includes Exhibit A - 2024 Conflict of Interest Code detailing the designated positions and disclosure categories; and

-WHEREAS, said Exhibit contains the listing of designated positions and disclosure categories which have been reviewed, and this review has disclosed that they should be amended to reflect current conditions; and
+WHEREAS, said Exhibit A contains the listing of designated positions and disclosure categories which have been reviewed, and this review has disclosed that they should be amended to reflect current conditions; and

-WHEREAS, the City of Menlo Park has previously adopted Resolution No. 6774, adopting a conflict of interest code for various City employees, consultants, boards, advisory bodies, and commissions.
+WHEREAS, the City of Menlo Park has previously adopted Resolution No. 6869, adopting a conflict of interest code for various City employees, consultants, boards, advisory bodies and commissions.

-NOW, THEREFORE, BE IT RESOLVED that the terms of Title 2 California Code of Regulations §18730 and any amendments to it duly adopted by the FPPC shall, along with Exhibit A - 2023 Conflict of Interest Code for the City of Menlo Park, which are attached hereto incorporated herein by reference, in which members, employees, and consultants are designated and disclosure categories are set forth, constitute the Conflict of Interest Code of the City of Menlo Park; and
+NOW, THEREFORE, BE IT RESOLVED that the terms of Title 2 California Code of Regulations §§18730 and 18750 and any amendments to it duly adopted by the FPPC shall, along with Exhibit A - 2024 Conflict of Interest Code for the City of Menlo Park, which are attached hereto incorporated herein by reference, in which members, employees, and consultants are designated and disclosure categories are set forth, constitute the Conflict of Interest Code of the City of Menlo Park; and

-BE IT FURTHER RESOLVED that all designated members, employees, and consultants of the City of Menlo Park set forth on Exhibit A - 2023 Conflict of Interest Code shall file statements of economic interest with the City Clerk of the City of Menlo Park; and
+BE IT FURTHER RESOLVED that all designated members, employees, and consultants of the City of Menlo Park set forth on Exhibit A - 2024 Conflict of Interest Code shall file statements of economic interest with the City Clerk of the City of Menlo Park; and